 Lenses are designated by diameter and focal length.
 A 6x9 lens has a 6 inch diameter and a 9 inch focal length.
 A 6x12 lens has a 6 inch diameter and a 12 inch focal length.
 The shorter the focal length, the wider the beam, so a 6x9 has a wider beam than a 6x12.
 Similarly, an 8x9 has an 8 inch diameter and a 9 inch focal length.
 Generally speaking, larger lenses are brighter because they gather more of the light.

 This system is not especially intuitive.
-To help clear up the confusion (and because most of the world is metric), the trend in recent years has been to label instruments by diameter and field angle (beam spread) rather than by lens dia. and focal length.
+To help clear up the confusion (and because most of the world is metric), modern fixtures label instruments by field angle (beam spread) rather than by lens dia. and focal length.
 Thus a "Source 4- 26 degree" is an ERS made by Electronic Theatre Controls (ETC™) with a beam spread of 26o.
 The lense diameter is immaterial.

 Moving lights have become quite common, sometimes replacing all "conventional" fixtures on a show.
 They are expensive compared to "conventionals", but one "mover" can replace several individual units.
 They are much quicker to focus from a console & can be "re-focused" cue to cue.
 They require a power connection like any other fixture AND a data line for the remote control signal.
 The control data may be in a proprietary language, but most moving lights are run using DMX-512 as the protocol (see Dimmers).

 Modern units can change intensity, focus, color, gobo, size, and sharpness and other characteristics.
 These are referred to as "Attributes", and each takes one or more channels of control from the control board to operate.
 As far as the board is concerned, the state of each attribute is treated as a "dimmer" and the dimmer level is translated into an attribute state or position.
 There may be as few as 5 or 6 attributes or as many as 32 attributes per unit, depending on the complexity of the moving light.